khakhalin/Teaching/Intro_Neuroscience/neuro_class_plans.md

 * debrief

 Imagine that you ran a person through an fMRI (or fancy EEG) study, and realized that BOTH sides of their brain are really involved with language.
 What guesses can you make about this person?

+Now off-topic (or rather an isolated topic): let's do a similar thing with difference between male and female brains.
+What have you  ever heard, or read, about this topic?
+First let's generate statements, and then later we'll try to sort them according to how likely they are to be true.

 # Intro Musics